Atlas Copco launches new multi-purpose drilling rig for tunneling and mining

 The Boomer E1 C-DH drill rig comes standard with Atlas Copco’s Rig Control System (RCS) with the option to upgrade to an even higher degree of automation.
 Jonsson said, “As a member of the Atlas Copco Boomer E-series of face-drilling rigs, the new rig has access to the wide range of existing options for that established product family,” which he believed to be another important consideration for those in the market for a large diesel-hydraulic rig.

-The rig comes with a COP 1638, COP 1838, or COP 2238 rock drill with a dual-damping system for optimum service life.
+The new drill rig comes with a COP 1638, COP 1838, or COP 2238 rock drill with a dual-damping system for optimum service life.
 The BUT 45 heavy-duty boom is equipped with a double-rotation unit for plus/minus 190-degree feed roll-over and plus/minus 135-degree feed rotation, providing the operator with fast and accurate positioning between holes.
-It comes with an 8 foot boom extension and 5.9 foot feed extension.
-The rig also has a BMH 6000‑series hydraulic feed.
+It comes with a 2.5‑meter boom extension and 1.8‑meter feed extension.
+The new Boomer rig also has a BMH 6000‑series hydraulic feed.